maijoshi/ParaSudoku/README.md

     1. Fill in D spots of board.
     2. Push back all valid boards to its local stack.
     3. Pull another board and repeat the process of filling in the next D spots.

+Since each thread was pushing and pulling from its own stack, there was no contention between threads since they weren't modifying any common resource.
+One potential drawback of this method was the work imbalance problem: one thread could be stuck with a lot of work in its own stack while the other threads were waiting idly since they had finished all of their work in their respective stacks.
+This potential issue could have been solved by implementing work stealing but we were unfortunately unable to implement this due to time constraints.

+### Cuda Sudoku Solver

 ## Results